GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The System Context Definition Viewpoint defines how the SOI is embedded in its Environment, i.e., where the boundary of the SOI is and who the External Entities are the SOI interacts with (e.g., Users, other External Systems, Environmental Conditions, etc.).
-The SOI provides and requests Context Functions.
+The System Context Definition Viewpoint defines how the SOI is embedded in its environment, i.e., where the boundary of the SOI is and who the external entities are the SOI interacts with (e.g., users, other external systems, environmental conditions, etc.).
+The SOI provides and requests context functions.
 The SOI shall be able handle events and effects from the outside.
-Furthermore, the System Context Definition Viewpoint serves as architecture concept to demonstrate how the architecture defined in the The Operational Context Definition Viewpoint is realized.
+In addition, the System Context Definition Viewpoint serves as architecture concept to demonstrate how the architecture description defined in the Operational Context Definition Viewpoint is realized.

 A block definition diagram (BDD) featuring the following elements
-* a Logical Element block representing SOI in the logical domain
+* a Logical element block representing SOI in the logical domain
-* a Logical Context block representing the addressed context in the logical domain
+* a Logical context block representing the addressed context in the logical domain
-* Logical Context Element blocks for each relevant context element
+* Logical context element blocks for each relevant context element
-* a composition relationship from Context block to each Context Element used in the context
+* a composition relationship from context block to each context element used in the context
-* a composition relationship from Context block to the SOI A tabular format listing Context Roles, Context Elements, and respective descriptions
+* a composition relationship from context block to the SOI A tabular format listing context roles, context elements, and respective descriptions.

 ## SAF_SFV01c_View